yungyuc/ynote/nsd/07mem/mem.rst

 30 cycles to get data from cache memory to CPU, depending on the level.
 Then we reach the main memory.
 Data in main memory takes 50-200 cycles of latency before getting to CPU.

-.. contents:: Contents in the chapter
-  :local:
-  :depth: 1

 Register, Stack, Heap, and Memory Map
 =====================================